SaxionMechatronics/smartnav-dataset/docs/sensors.md

 Because we have two views at the same time, we can estimate depth in every frame.
 For each point in the scene, we find the matching pixel in the left and right images.
-From the difference in their positions (called disparity) and the known distance between the cameras (knwon as baseline), we can compute how far that point is from the cameras using triangulation.
+From the difference in their positions (called disparity) and the known distance between the cameras (known as baseline), we can compute how far that point is from the cameras using triangulation.
 More separation between the cameras makes depth estimation more accurate at longer distances, but it can also make the system bulkier and more sensitive to calibration errors.

 In Figure 4, examples of depth estimation using monocular and stereo cameras are shown.
 The star shape represents an example object in the scene.